Omikrone/Chessboard/README.md

 - Move generation and application using bitboards for efficiency.
 - FEN conversion for easy game state representation.
 - A public API for compatibility with other chess engines and interfaces.
-- Cancelation of moves for chess engine implementations.
+- Cancellation of moves for chess engine implementations.

 ## Installation